temperlang/sorting/algos/powersort/merging.temper.md

 ## Extend and Reverse Run

+Figure out if we can easily extract an already sorted prefix, even if we need to reverse it in place.

     let extendAndReverseRunEnd<T>(
       items: ListBuilder<T>, begin: Int, end: Int, compare: fn (T, T): Int ): Int {